 Another factor is how busy the area around you gets during different seasons.
-During summer, many people go on vacation so you won’t get as much business from office workers during their lunch breaks.
-Schools and universities are closed, so delivering around campus also won’t be lucrative.
+Many people go on vacation during summer so that you won’t get as much business from office workers during their lunch breaks.
+Schools and universities are closed, so delivering around campus won’t be lucrative.

 There are still deliveries to make during the summer, but Uber Eats is much slower then.

-Personally, I found in Toronto there are a LOT of people doing food delivery during July and August and into September.
-I’ve been out some evenings where there are people doing Uber Eats on every kind of two-wheeled vehicle and lots on foot too.
+In Toronto, I found a LOT of people doing food delivery during July and August and into September.
+I’ve been out some evenings where people are doing Uber Eats on every kind of two-wheeled vehicle and lots on foot too.
 If you’re going to stay out on busy days like this, have a look at some things to do when you’re not getting food orders.

 Other Factors That Affect Delivery Volume

-Besides the date, time, and season, there are a few other factors that can affect how many orders you get.
+Besides the date, time, and season, a few other factors can affect how many orders you get.

 The weather is one of them.
 Uber Eats drivers can get extremely busy when it is raining or snowing.
 That is because most people don’t want to go outside when the weather is bad.
 You can make a lot of money by braving the storm, but be sure that your vehicle is safe enough to drive during that time!